adamsmith75/WebScrapping/README.md

 2. Install the required libraries: `pip install -r requirements.txt`

 #### Usage:
-1. Run `main.py` to initiate the web scraping process.
+1. open `consultancy services (WebScrapping).ipynb` to initiate the web scraping process.
 2. The extracted data will be saved in a DataFrame and stored in `data.csv`.
 3. Use the data for further analysis or visualization.